rahulkrbxr/rahulkrbxr/README.md

 #### About Me
   - 👀 I'm interested in the field of Data Science and Software Development
-  - 🌱 I’m currently learning Android
+  - 🌱 I’m currently learning Android and have started learning JS & React
   - 👨‍🎓 I'm currently studying Computer Engineering from SPPU, Pune